webburo-spring/craft-printlabels/README.md

 Click [here](http://labelwriter.com/software/dls/sdk/samples/js/CheckEnvironment/CheckEnvironment.html) to check if the software is installed correctly and your browser is supported.

+Please note, we do not offer support when installing a DYMO Labelwriter!

 ## Installation

 Install the plugin in the Craft plugin Store.